hellerve/ptolemy/README.md

 a small selection of the core stories within the book, which makes it a little more palatable to the modern reader.
 It is less meandering and more focused, although it is still a fairly foreign read.

+* *Brigitta* by **Adalbert Stifter** (Reclam edition from 2003)

+One of the more boring books that I’ve read in my life.
+The story is not necessarily bad, but the writing reads incredibly self-indulgent to me.
+It is fairly short and has pretty parts, but on a whole I didn’t enjoy reading it.